suprovsky/payload-rewrite/README.md

 * Removed the special admin syntax (**command).
 ### 2.0.1
 * Added variety to the output of the `r34` command.
+### 2.0.2
+* Fixed a bug where TFTV thread previews would have the wrong post timestamp.

 ## Changes in Payload v2
 - [ ] pugging features